 Newborns' vitamin D levels mostly depend on their mothers.
 Therefore, pregnant women should keep an eye on her vitamin D levels throughout pregnancy.

 Vitamin D is known to help regulate and absorb calcium and phosphorus in the body.
 It aids development of your baby’s bones, teeth, kidneys, heart, and nervous system.

-It is worthwhile checking vitamin D through a blood test at the end of each trimester and supplementing according to the advice of your health practitioner.
+It is worthwhile checking vitamin D through a blood test at the end of each trimester.
+You may then supplement according to the advice of your health practitioner if needed.

 Foods to avoid during pregnancy

 Liver or liver products such as pate are high in vitamin A and should be avoided during pregnancy in case of overdose.